 - Themes – For theme related issues

-Unfortunately, customers don’t always use the right section to submit their requests.
+Unfortunately, customers don’t always use the right section to submit their queries.
 A smarter support software tool would force a user to select the correct category when logging an issue.

 Issues reported in the wrong section are more challenging for other customers to locate.